Electron7-7/graphx/README.md

 Rant over, you can all return to your desks.
 ## Building GraphX
 #### A Note About The Makefile
-I designed the Makefile to specifically avoid changing certain variables like `CXX` or `CFLAGS` when building for Windows or Linux; instead, I opted to use unique variables and build rules, isolating both architectures and duplicating some code in the process.
-When building for Linux, the Makefile will use the variables `CXX`, `CC`, `CXXFLAGS`, `CFLAGS`, `INCLUDES`, etc. When building for Windows, the Makefile uses the variables `WCXX`, `WCC`, `WCXXFLAGS`, `WCFLAGS`, `WINCLUDES`, etc.
+I designed the Makefile to use unique variables and build rules when targeting either Windows or Linux, in an effort to isolate both architectures.
+When building for Linux, the Makefile will use the variables `CXX`, `CC`, `CXXFLAGS`, `CFLAGS`, `INCLUDES`, etc. When building for Windows, however, the Makefile uses the variables `WCXX`, `WCC`, `WCXXFLAGS`, `WCFLAGS`, `WINCLUDES`, etc.
 My reasoning is that I wanted it to be easy for people to swap out compilers, linker flags, include locations, etc for either architecture while keeping them both separated.
 It feels neater and a little more modular like this (although it's probably less efficient).
 The way I handle embedding resources is less elegant and requires you to manually add each image/shader to an image/shader list, but I intend on changing that as soon as I've got resource embedding working on Windows, using `xxd.exe`.
 #### Building for Linux
 To compile GraphX for Linux, you'll need: